 The second most reported complaint about the Subaru Outback lights is related to the bulbs.
 This problem can easily be tackled just by replacing the bulb.
 This costs around $50 for the replacement of these bulbs.
 Burned bulbs are considered to be a bad problem and they should not be ignored.

 Getting a transmission fixed can be extremely expensive on the pocket.
-The Subaru Outback was not any exception.
-The transmission problems are one of the most common problems when we talk about the 2011 Subaru Outback Problems.
+The Subaru Outback was not an exception.
+Transmission problems are one of the most common problems when we talk about the 2011 Subaru Outback Problems.
 Most of the 2011 Subaru Outback transmission problems deal with transmission failure, shuddering, transmission jerks, and transmission clunks.

 Transmission failure can be extremely stressful and no car owner wants to hear the news of a transmission failure for their car.
 For the 2011 Subaru Outback transmission failure is considered to be a terrible problem.
 This is because it requires a full transmission replacement.
 The cost to replace the transmission of the Outback is $4,200 on average.

-2011 Subaru Outback Problems Related To Transmission Shuddering And Jerking
+2011 Subaru Outback Problems #3: Transmission Shuddering And Jerking

 Another one of the Subaru Outback Transmission problems has to be the jerking of the transmission.
 The issue is considered to be extremely problematic.
 In order to solve this problem, the reprogramming of the transmission control module.
 Reprogramming the control module will cost about $150 on average to get rid of this problem.